awsdocs/aws-proton-user-guide/doc_source/Welcome.md

   The AWS Proton service is a two\-pronged automation framework\.
 Administrators create versioned service templates that define standardized infrastructure and deployment tooling for serverless and container\-based applications\.
 Then, you or other developers, in turn, can select from the available service templates to automate application or service deployments\.

-  AWS Proton identifies identifies all existing service instances that are using an outdated template version for you\.
+  AWS Proton identifies all existing service instances that are using an outdated template version for you\.
 As a developer, you can request AWS Proton to update a service instance to the latest version of the service template\.
 + **Standardized infrastructure**

   Platform teams can use AWS Proton and versioned infrastructure\-as\-code templates to define and manage standard application stacks that contain the architecture, infrastructure resources and the CI/CD software deployment pipeline\.